2020PB/police-brutality/reports/Oregon.md

 ## Springfield

-### Police charge protestors, make violent arrest | July 29th
+### Police charge protesters, make violent arrest | July 29th

-Springfield police charge protestors in the street, striking protestors with batons and shoving them with both their hands and metal barricades.
-One protestor is dragged by the foot out of the crowd for arrest.
-One officer attempts to handcuff the protestor while another officer continues dragging the protestor.
-The officers then roll the protestor on his stomach; one officer strikes him in the neck as he does so.
+Springfield police charge protesters in the street, striking protesters with batons and shoving them with both their hands and metal barricades.
+One protester is dragged by the foot out of the crowd for arrest.
+One officer attempts to handcuff the protester while another officer continues dragging the protester.
+The officers then roll the protester on his stomach; one officer strikes him in the neck as he does so.

 A filmer and a journalist allege a taser was used.
 The alleged use of the taser can be heard [here at 0:06](https://twitter.com/mgbelka/status/1288685746476310530)